accessibilitywars/zaw2/content/builds/quickness-condi-herald.md

 benchmark = "25k DPS"
 +++

 This build uses 7 key skills in its rotation without weapon swap.
 With only 2 short bow skills {{ skill(id="41829") }} and {{ skill(id="40175") }}, this build avoids high energy skills in Mallyx allows energy management to frequently trigger torment through {{ skill(id="28287") }}.
 The ranged nature of the build allows higher damage uptime, less button presses and the relics and sigils are focused on stacking as much torment as possible.
+Originally build for bow, the build has now been updated to include spear in its rotation.

 ## Gearing and Consumables
 Optimised Loadout